 Big Data, what a term!
-Some people instantly think of a huge sometimes cumbersome volume of information, others define it with three or four Vs (volume, velocity, variety, and variability).
-Debates, other social and technical events are organized in order to promote various technologies that work with big data sets.
+Some people instantly think of a huge, sometimes cumbersome volume of information, while others define it with three or four Vs (volume, velocity, variety, and variability).
+Debates and other social and technical events are organized in order to promote various technologies that work with big data sets.

-One of these events (Big Data Hackathon in Mississauga on March 13-14, 2015) was organized by Microsoft Canada to call for data scientists, developers and simply data enthusiasts for a contest to select a specific data science problem and then solve it with the help of Microsoft Big Data and BI tools in 2 categories (Data Modeling and Data Visualization).
-And our team won in Data Visualization category (http://blogs.technet.com/b/cansql/archive/2015/01/28/big-data-hackathon-in-mississauga-bdh.aspx)!
+One of these events (Big Data Hackathon in Mississauga on March 13-14, 2015) was organized by Microsoft Canada to call for data scientists, developers and simply data enthusiasts for a contest to select a specific data science problem and then solve it with the help of Microsoft Big Data and BI tools in 2 categories (Data Modelling and Data Visualization).
+And our team won in the Data Visualization category (https://learn.microsoft.com/en-ca/archive/blogs/cansql/big-data-hackathon-a-story-from-a-winning-team)!

 I didn’t stay for a final demo, was a bit tired and left early Saturday afternoon after working all night on a PowerPivot model and Power Map tour.

-Freedom through responsibility, this could be one of the terms that characterize approach taken during this Big Data Hackathon.
-All the teams were offered with a choice to select any public data available (http://blogs.technet.com/b/cansql/archive/2015/03/12/microsoft-big-data-hackathon-resources.aspx) and utilize HDInsight & Power BI tool set for a winning data science scenario.
+Freedom through responsibility, this could be one of the terms that characterize the approach taken during this Big Data Hackathon.
+All the teams were offered a choice to select any public data available and utilize HDInsight & Power BI tool set for a winning data science scenario - https://learn.microsoft.com/en-ca/archive/blogs/cansql/microsoft-big-data-hackathon-resources-vancouver.

-Out team decided to work with Toronto Parking Ticket information a combine it with the Toronto Green P Parking location data set to possible prove a case that number of parking tickets would be lower in areas of public parking locations:
+Our team decided to work with Toronto Parking Ticket information a combine it with the Toronto Green P Parking location data set to possibly prove a case that the number of parking tickets would be lower in areas of public parking locations:

 http://www1.toronto.ca/wps/portal/contentonly?vgnextoid=ca20256c54ea4310VgnVCM1000003dd60f89RCRD http://www1.toronto.ca/wps/portal/contentonly?vgnextoid=b0993228eb22a310VgnVCM1000003dd60f89RCRD

-I spent a few hours searching any flight related information available and finally found them at the
+I spent a few hours searching for any flight-related information available and finally found it at the

 NAV Canada monthly statistics.
-It was just needed to build additional Power Queries, filter data for the Billy Bishop Airport only and combined this into one data set for a whole year:
+It was just needed to build additional Power Queries, filter data for the Billy Bishop Airport only and combine this into one data set for a whole year:

 i. http://www.statcan.gc.ca/pub/51-007-x/2013001/t001-eng.htm